nico9889/selfhost-quadlets/README.md

 # selfhost-quadlets
-A repository sharing the quadlet configuration I'm creating overtime for my own services.
+A repository sharing the quadlet configuration I'm creating over time for my own services.

 Writing Quadlets is absurdibly time-expensive, and that's the reason behind this repository:
 * to backup my configurations;